nteract/semiotic/public/assets/markdown/ordinalframe.md

 ### dynamicColumnWidth: { _string_ | _func_ }

 If _dynamicColumnWidth_ is specified, sets the column width of the frame based on the data.
-If a string, then columnWidth is proportionate to the total value of the string property for each column, for instance used in the Marimekko Chart example where bar width is based on the total value for that bar.
-If set to a function, the function is passed an array of pieces in that column which you can measure in any way you want, for instance in the Joy Plot example this is used to calculate the max value of a column and sets the column width proportional to that value.
+If a string, then columnWidth is proportionate to the total value of the string property for each column, for instance used in the [Marimekko Chart](/examples/marimekko-chart) example where bar width is based on the total value for that bar.
+If set to a function, the function is passed an array of pieces in that column which you can measure in any way you want.

 ```jsx
 /*String option*/